AJV009/XeonAJ_AJV009/readme.md

 ### An opportunity to utilize my skills and and take my ablities in computing further.
 As am just getting started with AI, I expect to join a big community experimenting with AI technologies.

 # Experiences, Certificates and Skills
-### Founder of [XeonAJ](https://www.google.com/search?q=xeonaj) (Computer Consultantancy)
+### Running a small IT organization named [XeonAJ](https://www.google.com/search?q=xeonaj) (Computer Consultant) (April  2019)
-Started on April 2019 -
-1. Helping local business’s for free with websites build with WordPress.com and connected with Google My Business.
+Helping out small local business to flourish with the power of Wordpress and Googe My Business
-2. Collaborate with other local companies and startups for web testing and quick launching.

-### Internship at R.B.Tech, Ahmednagar (3 Months in 2019 summer break)
+### Internship at Tablabs, Ahmednagar (May - July 2019)
-3 months training in PHP during 5th semester of Diploma in Computer Technology (Forced from College!)
+Developed a PHP based Library Management Project.

-### Chief Security Advisor (CSA), Kode IT Solutions, Pune (May 2020 - present)
+### Internship at Kode IT Solutions as Security Analyst and Architect, Pune (May -July 2020)
-My job is about finding errors/issues and vulnerabilities in websites and apps created in-house.
-KodeITSolutions is a startup formed by a large group of PICT, Pune students during 2020 summer break.
+Finding bugs and security issues in projects and company infrastructure

 ### Course completion Certificates
-- DataCamp: Introduction to Python, R and SQL
-- DataCamp: Supervised Learning with Scikit-Learn
+- DataCamp: Introduction to Python, R, SQL and Supervised Learning with Scikit-Learn
+- Kaggle Micro-Courses:
 - Nvidia DLI: Getting Started with AI on Jetson Nano
 - Julia Academy: Introduction to Julia and ML
 - App Brewery: Introduction to Flutter Development using Dart

 ### Skills
-- **Programming** - Confident in using **Python** for any task!
+- **Programming** - Confident in using **Python**!
 - **Other programming Languages** – Android Flutter using Dart and basics of C, C++, HTML, JS, PL/SQL, Android Java, PHP, Go, Julia, R.
+- **Testing/Security** - Burp Suit, CodeQL
 - **Software** – VMware, Miniconda, Spyder, XAMPP, Ngrok, WSL, JetBrains IDEs and many more…
 - **Operating System** – Microsoft Windows, Ubuntu (Just any Linux distro!), Apple MacOS
-- **IoT** – NVIDIA Jetson Nano, Raspberry Pi 3 B+, AVNET Azure Sphere MT3620 Starter Kit
+- **IoT** – NVIDIA Jetson Nano, Raspberry Pi 3 B+, AVNET Azure Sphere MT3620 Starter Kit, Intel Neural Compute Stick 2
 - **Cloud & IT Services** – AWS, Azure, WordPress, GitHub, Dynu.com, No-IP
 - **Python Libraries** - Scikit-Learn, Pandas, Matplotlib and basics of using Fastai, TensorFlow, PyTorch and Prohpet.